LvovDmitro/Realty/README.md

 ## Usage

 You need to import test_model.ipynb and prep.py.
-With IDE, download all libs.
+With IDE, download all libs, you find their in first code blocks.
 To load trained model, save the m4.pt file from [disk](https://drive.google.com/file/d/1C-Hji7nU2CQO_HEYD_ePInjfkixWukT9/view?usp=sharing) in directory with this files.
 If app don't see m4 file, just write full path to this file.

 # Data